 My client, who seems to have recovered from ALS, came in today.
 Here’s the original post about him, if you missed it.
 He was telling me how his doctor at Emory made the news last night.
 Here’s the article.
-There is a video that has a pretty graphic shot of the cervical spinal cord (with a cool look at the craniosacral membranes).
+The video has a pretty graphic shot of the cervical spinal cord (with a cool look at the craniosacral membranes).
 Basically, it says that a patient underwent experimental stem cell transplants into his spine.
-It helped this guy a while after the first surgery but he started regressing again, so they’re going to give it another shot.
+It helped this guy a while after the first surgery, but he started regressing again, so they’re going to give it another shot.
 The news story says that he was the only one of 15 that it helped in the first trial.

 But this surgery, it has the possibility of having lasting results and has made national news.
 And it is stem cell research – that’s REALLY exciting.